Smartling/SmartlingHelp/_v2endpoints/strings/create-strings.md

       description_markdown: |
         Creates an instruction that is displayed to translators in the Smartling Translation Interface.

+    - title: namespace
+      type: string
+      required: false
+      description_markdown: |
+        Used to generate the unique hashcode for a string.
+If you want to have two versions of a string with the same text and variant metadata, you can keep them unique by assigning a different namespace to each string.
+If not provided, default value is `smartling.strings-api.default.namespace`.
+A `NULL` value is permitted.

     - title: format
       type: string
       required: false